Perl/PPCs/ppcs/ppc0027-any-and-all.md

 ## Backwards Compatibility

-As these new operators are guarded by named features, there are no immediate concerns with backward compatiblity in the short-term.
+As each new operator is guarded by a named feature, there are no immediate concerns with backward compatiblity in the short-term.

 In the longer term, if these named features become part of a versioned feature bundle that is enabled by a corresponding `use VERSION` declaration there may be concerns that the names collide with functions provided by `List::Util` or similar modules.
 As the intention of these operators is to provide the same behaviour, this is not considered a major problem.
 Differences due to caller scope as outlined above may be surprising to a small number of users.